-Aggregate data for all U.S. branches and agencies that file the FFIEC 002 are available on the Board's public website under the Data tab as Assets and Liabilities of U.S. Branches and Agencies of Foreign Banks and are also used in developing flow of funds estimates and the estimates published in the Federal Reserve weekly H.8 statistical release, Assets and Liabilities of Commercial Banks in the United States.
+Aggregate data for all U.S. branches and agencies that file the FFIEC 002 are published in the Federal Reserve Bulletin and are also used in developing flow of funds estimates and the estimates published in the Federal Reserve weekly H.8 statistical release, Assets and Liabilities of Commercial Banks in the United States.
 Aggregate data for the FFIEC 002S are available to the public upon request.